meiermc9/SIMM61/README.md

 # SIMM61
-This is Meier Chen's lab report for SIMM61
+Hi!
+Here are Meier's lab reports for SIMM61.

+Any suggestion and comment are welcome!
+Thank you!